abeidahmed/sassy-lib/README.md

 );
 ```

+Default `infix` separator (more info at the bottom of the page):
+`$breakpoint-infix-separator: "-";`

 > If you need to overwrite the values just define the breakpoint in your `.scss` file and `import` the library after declaring the breakpoint.
+Any overwrites must come before importing the library.

 ```sass
 $breakpoints: (